Test Game Controller PC: 4 Tools Compared (2026 Guide)

 The strong point is the Steam Input deadzone preview.
 You move the stick and see exactly where the deadzone boundary sits.
 For tuning a Steam game that uses Steam Input, this is the only tool that shows you the live effect of changing the deadzone slider.

 The weak point is the Steam Input layer itself.
-When Steam is running, it intercepts your controller and remaps inputs before the game sees them, so a browser-based tester sees the remapped XInput-equivalent, not the raw DualSense report.
-Disable Steam Input per-controller or close Steam before running a clean diagnostic.
+When Steam is running, it intercepts your controller and remaps inputs before the game sees them, so a browser-based tester reads the remapped XInput-equivalent, not the raw DualSense report.
+Disable Steam Input per controller, or close Steam, before running a clean diagnostic.

 Steam is the right tool when you are tuning a Steam game.
 For raw stick values, Steam is the wrong layer.